 Welcome to Year 1.
 Hold tight you're in for quite a ride.

 Children take part in two PE sessions each week, and we ask that PE kits remain in school to facilitate this.
 PE typically consists of one indoor (gymnastics or dance) and one outdoor lesson (ball skills or athletics).
-Children also receive three RE lessons each week, as well as taking part in a range of worship activities.
-This term we will be studying Special People, Meals (introducing the eucharist) and Lent and Easter.
+These take place on Monday and Tuesday every week.
+Children will also be encouraged to take part in the Daily Mile, in the first half of the Autumn term, and (weather permitting) from February half term.
+Children also receive RE lessons each day before lunch, as well as taking part in a range of worship activities.

 To contact Mr Richards with any queries about work set or to send completed work please contact Mr Richards via your child's Teams account.